KacFlor/Solar-System/README.md

 # Simple Solar System
-Simple Solar System I made at first year of studies.
+Simple Solar System I made long time ago ,at first year of studies.

 ## How to run it?
 Download all files, and run uklad sloneczny.html in IDE live serwer